An effective estimate for the sum of two cubes problem: Introduction

+Moreover, in \cite{c7} Stewart mentions that the exponent can be improved to $11/13$ by using an elliptic curve of rank $11$ which was constructed by Elkies and Rogers \cite{c4} in $2004$.

-In this short note, we are interested in the special case, when $f(x, y)=x^{3}+y^{3}$.
-Using the methods employed by Silverman and exploiting the properties of canonical height function on elliptic curves, we explicitly capture the implied constant in the formula.
+It is to be noted that, in all the previous works of Chowla, Mahler, Silverman, and Stewart, the constant $c_f$ was not explicit.
+In this short note, using methods employed by Silverman and exploiting the properties of canonical height function on elliptic curves, we explicitly capture the dependence of the implied constant on the cubic form $f(x,y)=x^3+y^3$.